stytchauth/mcp-examples/consumer-integrated/tasklist-express-mcpsdk-backend/README.md

-# Express.js + Stytch TODO App MCP Server
+# Express.js + Stytch Task App MCP Server

-This is an Express.js server that provides both REST API and MCP (Model Context Protocol) functionality for a todo list application.
+This is an Express.js server that provides both REST API and MCP (Model Context Protocol) functionality for a task list application.
 It demonstrates how to integrate Stytch authentication with an Express.js backend to create AI-accessible applications.

 ## Features

-- **REST API**: Full CRUD operations for todo management
+- **REST API**: Full CRUD operations for task management
 - **MCP Server**: Model Context Protocol server for AI agent integration
 - **SQLite Database**: Reliable SQL database storage with user isolation
 - **Stytch Authentication**: OAuth token validation and user management